spacemanspiff2007/sml2mqtt/docs/operations.rst

 Energy consumption today
 --------------------------------------

-This will report the power consumption of today
+This will report the power consumption of today.
+The first reported value every day will be 0 and then it will increase for every day.

 ..
     YamlModel: SmlValueConfig